qdcmedia123/fbi-wanted-ws/README.md

   - Node Nats Streaming

 ## 1.2 Docker file is added to its services
+fbi/Dockerfile, fbi_auth/Dockerfile

 ## 1.3 Kubernetes
 Deployment file has been added to infra/k8s directory

 ## 1.4 Automation of local develpment workflow
- when we run skaffold dev then if we change any thing in our local machine file then It builds, pushs to docker hub and push to kubernets cluster too
+ When we run skaffold dev then if we change any thing in our local machine file then It builds, pushs to docker hub and push to kubernets cluster too, We can do it manually as well
+ - Build the image, Push to docker hub and then again kubectl apply -f {deployment_file_name.yaml}

 ## Installation
  ### For minikube need to enable ingress If we are in local environment, Clouds have their own deployment configuration file available for ingress inginx